 If there is a risk to life then call 999 immediately.

 - Ring us on 0303 123 1702 (out of hours a duty officer is on call)

 - Email email@example.com

 Under Section 77, if it appears to a local authority that a building or structure is in such a condition or is used to carry such loads as to be dangerous, the authority may apply to a magistrates court for an order requiring the owner to:

 - Execute such work as may be necessary to obviate the danger; or

 - If he so elects, demolish the building or structure or part; or

 - Restrict its use

-In practice it is customary to serve an information notice requesting the owner to remedy the problem within a stated period, before court action is resorted to.
-It should also be noted that this section has effect subject to the provision of the Planning (Listed Buildings and Conservation Areas) Act 1990 relating to listed buildings, building preservation orders and conservation areas.
+In practice, it is customary to serve an information notice asking the owner to remedy the problem within a stated period, before court action is resorted to.
+It should also be noted that this section has effect, subject to the provision of the Planning (Listed Buildings and Conservation Areas) Act 1990, relating to listed buildings, building preservation orders and conservation areas.

 We can recover any costs incurred in correcting a dangerous structure from the owner.